 Of course, there isn’t a golden number of hours you need to devote to your friends and family as everyone has different social needs!
 However, the key is to work out what your personal social needs are and set time aside each week for those who are important to you.

-As a result of the current lockdown, we’ve found ourselves with more time than ever.
+As a result of the current lockdown, we’ve found ourselves with more time than ever and trying to stay positive can be difficult.
 So, why not schedule those FaceTime catch ups in?
 Or perhaps go old school and spend some time writing a letter to an elderly relative to let them know that you’re thinking of them.

 3. Mental Self-Care